jaeyk/comp_thinking_social_science/docs/03_tidy_data.md

 #### Lists

 Lists are also vectors, but different from atomic vectors because their elements can be of any type.
 In short, they are generic vectors.
-You construct lists by using `list()` instead of `c()`:
+For example, you construct lists by using `list()` instead of `c()`:

 Lists are sometimes called recursive vectors, because a list can contain other lists.
 This makes them fundamentally different from atomic vectors.